brotherhoodMonk/gyan/angular.md

 source.suscribe(myObserver);
 ======
+subscriber
+ all Observers get converted to a Subscriber, in order to provide Subscription-like capabilities such as unsubscribe
+ ===
 What is Observable

-1. An Observable is an entity that emits or publishes multiple data values stream of data over time and asynchronously.
+1. An Observable is an entity that emits or publishes multiple data values, stream of data over time and asynchronously.
 2. An Observable is a unique Object similar to a Promise that can help manage async code.
 3. The observables are created Usingg nw keyword
 4. Observables open up a continuous channel of communication in which multiple values of